 Having a re-test

-If your car needs a re-test and that’s carried out before the end of the next working day, you won’t have to pay for more than the original test.
+If your car’s re-tested, have it carried out before the end of the next working day.
+That way you won’t have to pay for more than the original test.
 Equally, if the vehicle only needs a partial re-test and that’s carried out within 10 working days without it leaving the garage or test centre, you won’t incur extra costs either.